About

 CDFA Food Systems Finance Webinar Series: Driving Food Systems Investment with Tax Credits

-In this installment of the CDFA Food Systems Finance Webinar Series, we will look at tax credit programs that allow businesses and investors to claim a tax credit for committing resources to a food system project or business.
-We will also explore how these tools can catalyze investment in communities that have historically been discriminated against.
+During this installment of the CDFA Food Systems Finance Webinar Series, we look at tax credit programs that allow businesses and investors to claim a tax credit for committing resources to a food system project or business.
+We also explore how these tools can catalyze investment in communities that have historically been discriminated against.

 CDFA // BNY Mellon Development Finance Webcast Series: Layering the Capital Stack